fenhl/oottracker/crate/oottracker-bizhawk/assets/README.txt

 HOW TO INSTALL/UPDATE

 1. The main oottracker app is required.
 You can download it from https://github.com/fenhl/oottracker/releases/latest/download/oottracker-win64.exe
+2. You will need BizHawk version 2.5.x.
-2. Move the files OotAutoTracker.dll and oottracker.dll into the ExternalTools subfolder within your BizHawk folder (the BizHawk folder is the one with EmuHawk.exe in it).
+3. Move the files OotAutoTracker.dll and oottracker.dll into the ExternalTools subfolder within your BizHawk folder (the BizHawk folder is the one with EmuHawk.exe in it).

 HOW TO USE